Harinishree1717/Step-by-Step-Power-Generation-System/README.md

-# Step-by-Step-Power-Generation-System
+#   **STEP BY STEP POWER GENERATION SYSTEM**
    Arduino-based Footstep Power Generation System using Piezo-Electric Sensors and LCD display.

-# ⚡ Footstep Power Generation System using Piezo Sensors and LCD
+**⚡Footstep Power Generation System using Piezo Sensors and LCD**

 This project demonstrates a smart and sustainable method of energy harvesting by converting mechanical pressure from footsteps into electrical energy using piezoelectric sensors.
 The voltage generated is displayed on an LCD screen in real-time.